Low-Stakes Testing is a More Effective Way of Testing for Language Learning.

 - Narrow the grade gap between poorly prepped and highly prepped first-year college students (Freeman, 2011)

 - Correlate with positive course reviews (Nyroos, 2016)

 Much like public speaking, where practice reduces the anxiety, more practice testing can help reduce the anxiety when it matters.
 Low stakes exams also give students an idea of their proficiency and accomplishments while also giving them a mark as to what they need to do to match the expectations of the class.

 What low-stakes testing option do we offer for language testing?

-The WebCAPE has been used by institutions and organizations worldwide to provide a low-stakes opportunity for language learners to gauge their language level.
-Organizations use the WebCAPE to speed-up and improve the accuracy of language placement during the interview process.
-Take a moment today to request a trial and see the effectiveness the WebCAPE test provides today.
+WebCAPE has been used by institutions and organizations worldwide to provide a low-stakes opportunity for language learners to gauge their language level.
+Organizations use WebCAPE to speed-up and improve the accuracy of language placement during the interview process.
+Take a moment today to request a trial and see the effectiveness WebCAPE test provides today.

 Freeman, S., Haak, D., & Wenderoth, M. P. (2011).
 Increased course structure improves performance in introductory biology.
 CBE-Life Sciences Education, 10(2), 175-186.

 Nyroos, M., Schele, I., & Wiklund-Hornqvist, C. (2016).
 Implementing Test Enhanced Learning: Swedish Teacher Students’ Perception of Quizzing .International Journal of Higher Education, 5(4), p1.